thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 The `currentLocale` is set to a given locale or `en` and a mysterious `tokenRegex` is created.
 These properties are important for the interpolation and pluralization.

 Then, when we'll call `t` with a given key, Polyglot will search its associated value in the internal `phrases` object.
-Once found, it will apply to the phrase some transformations (interpolation and pluralization) and return it.
+Once found, it will apply to the phrase some transformations (interpolation and pluralization) and return it:

 ```js
 Polyglot.prototype.t = function(key, options) {